fuookami/ospf/docs/examples/example3.md

 ## Problem Description

-There are a number of products and raw materials.
+Given a set of products and raw materials.
 Each product has a specified production quantity, each raw material has a cost, and each raw material can be used to produce multiple different products.

 |        | Product A | Product B | Product C |
 | :----: | :-------: | :-------: | :-------: |